Layout

 </PageBlock>

-To standardise our page-level block widths, the width prop accepts either medium or large.
+To standardise our page-level block widths, the width prop accepts either small, medium or large.

 Hello World